 Risk Factors

-There are various risk factors associated with bruxism, such as stress, age, personality type, certain medications, and family history.
+There are various risk factors associated with bruxism, such as stress, anxiety, age, personality traits (hyperactivity, aggression, or competitiveness), certain medications like antidepressants, and family history.
 Stress, in particular, is a significant contributor to teeth grinding, as increased anxiety and frustration can exacerbate the condition.
+Lifestyle habits like smoking, excessive caffeine, and alcohol consumption, can elevate the risk.
+Bruxism is likely to occur in patients with other health conditions, for example, sleep apnea or Parkinson’s disease.

 Bruxism and Mental Health